Battle of Abukir (1799): Aftermath

 The French suffered only 220 dead and 600 wounded while the Ottoman losses were enormous: 2,000 dead on the battlefield, 11,000 men drowned, 5,000 prisoners of war and 2,000 missing and unaccounted for.
 Napoleon would claim that "of the enemy who came ashore, not a single one escaped."
 This was not true, as Smith dispatched some boats to rescue some of the Ottomans who ran into the waters.
-Among the Ottomans rescued from the water was thirty-years old officer of Albanian descent Muhammed Ali, who six years later would rule and transform Egypt.
+Among the Ottomans rescued from the water was thirty-year-old officer of Albanian descent Muhammed Ali, who six years later would rule and transform Egypt.

 On the main battlefield, the French captured 100 Ottoman banners, 32 field guns, 400 horses and three Pasha's Bunchuks (ceremonial flags issued to Pashas).
 The captured cannons included two small British artillery pieces which had been presented on behalf of George III as a gift to Selim III.
 These cannons were given to a French cavalry brigade.
 For his gallant charge and capture of the Pasha, Napoleon promoted Murat to divisional general, and gave him great credit for the victory at Aboukir.
 Lannes was also promoted to divisional general, and Bertrand to the rank of colonel.